 After the destruction of Oyo-Ile by the Fulani raiders in 1835/1836, refugees from several Yoruba towns and villages fled down to Ibadan, Ijaye and the new Oyo-Atiba, but Ibadan received the highest number of refugees who later settled permanently in the city.

 After some time, the new Ibadan grew extensively into a popular hub of trade and commerce.
 Ibadan also dominated the political and military scene of Yorubaland, filling the vacuum created by the fallen Oyo empire.
 People displaced by war then saw Ibadan as a sanctuary because of its location, economy and military power.

-In 1840, the marauding fulanis tried to expand their caliphate deeper into the southern part of Yorubaland, but was defeated by the strong armies of the Yoruba kingdom led by Ibadan.
-This war was later known as the 1840 Oshogbo war.
+In 1840, the marauding Fulani people tried to expand their caliphate deeper into the southern part of Yoruba land, but were defeated by the strong armies of the Yoruba kingdom led by Ibadan.
+This war was later known as the 1840 Osogbo war.

 Later in the year 1893 (immediately after the Kiriji war), Ibadan became a British protectorate after the Baale of Ibadan, Fijabi, signed a treaty with George C. Denton, the British acting Governor of Lagos, on the 15th of August that same year.

 - The Political Economy of a Pre-colonial African State: Ibadan, 1830-1900. by Toyin Falola

 - The Kiriji War – OldNaija; Teslim Opemipo Omipidan

 - Sir Isaac Babalola Akinyele: Iwe Itan Ibadan (1911)